This travelogue tells my story of the roundtrip I made to Northern

 In my travelogues I often use a lot of text.
-This time however I want to use more pictures than words.
-Keeping in mind that one picture says more than a thousand words.
+This time however I want to

 Sunday the 6th of July, Heerenveen – Europoort